kamyashethia/SQLForThePotterhead/Joins.md

   6 | Norbert     | Dragon  |      100
   7 | Brodwin     | owl     |       10

-  Let's understand this table, by looking at the pet with id = 3.
+  Let's confirm our understanding of this table is correct, by looking at the pet with id = 3.
 The pet's name is Hedwig, and it's owner_id is 3.
 Looking at the `wizard` table, Harry Potter has an id of 3.
 The data indicates that Harry Potter owns Hedwig, which is what we would expect.

-A student's pet is allowed in their house dormitory.
+## 1.Left Joins:

-## Left Joins: The Fat Lady's portrait is updating her knowledge to make sure only authorized folks have access to the Gryffindor dorm.
+#### The Fat Lady's portrait is updating her knowledge to make sure only authorized folks have access to the Gryffindor dorm.
 Can we write a query that will inform us of all the students and pets that are allowed in the Gryffindor dormitory?

 Let's break down the requirements.
 We need:

 1. All the students who are allowed in the Gryffindor dormitory
-2. Any pet's that belong to students from Gryffindor
+2. Any pets that belong to students from Gryffindor

 Let's start by using a set diagram to understand what data we need:
   ![Venn diagram for join](left_join2.png)